kenko911/OMatG/README.md

   training data to create a test dataset.
 The *Alex-MP-20* dataset is too large to be stored in this repository.
 We have made it available via the [HuggingFace link](https://huggingface.co/OMatG) associated with this project.

+Additional datasets can be found at the [HuggingFace link](https://huggingface.co/collections/colabfit/ datasets-all-that-structure-matches-does-not-glitter) associated with this project.
+These include:
+- The duplicate-pruned versions of *Carbon-24*, *Carbon-24-unique* (randomly split) and *Carbon-24-unique-N-split* (splits by low-to-high and high-to-low number of atoms *N*).
+- The polymorph-aware splits of the following datasets which sequester polymorphs (different structures of the same composition) to the same split: *Perov-5-polymorph-split*, *MP-20-polymorph-split*, *Alex-MP-20-polymorph-split*.
+- Datasets with explicitly labeled chiral pairs:
+  - *Carbon-24-unique-with-enantiomorphs*, a duplicate-pruned version of *Carbon-24* where enantiomorph pairs are treated as distinct structures and labeled.
+In *Carbon-24-unique*, only one of each pair is included because StructureMatcher cannot distinguish between chiral pairs.
+  - *Carbon-enantiomorphs*, a toy dataset split into two sets with enantiomorphic pairs of structures from *Carbon-24* at the same index.
+- Overfitting datasets for testing model handling of symmetries:
+  - *Carbon-X*, a dataset with duplicates of a single structure from *Carbon-24* where only the fractional coordinates *X* are different.
+  - *Carbon-NXL*, a dataset with duplicates of a single structure from *Carbon-24* where the fractional coordinates *X*, the number of atoms *N*, and the cell shape *L* are different.

 ## Training

 Run the following command to train OMatG from scratch based on a configuration file: